ezgisiir/congressional_tweets_project_code_istanbul/README.md

 This notebook is also a summary of all the models that we could successfully run.

+## .png files

+They are the 2-D plots returned by PCA, spectral embedding, and t-SNE for the training data set.
+As can be seen, they generally provide a clear distinction between the two classes although they are performed on a stratified 1% of the data set.
+Dimensionality reduction could have helped to improve our models if we had enough computational power.

 ## Older versions of the codes

 ### Data Preprocessing.ipynb